Navigation

 6. Luncheon Report Committee: This committee shall prepare and circulate a regular report of the luncheon, weekly, through which the membership is informed of the activities of the club.

-7. Membership Committee: The Membership Committee shall oversee the process of nominating new members.
+The Membership Committee shall oversee the process of nominating new members.

 8. Nominating Committee: In preparation for each annual election, the Nominating Committee shall propose a slate of officers and standing committee chairs who shall, if elected, serve for one year beginning July 1st.
 The immediate Past President shall Chair the Nominating Committee.